-At this peak both St. Benedict’s and St. Mary’s had 9 classes at the same level.
+At their peak both St. Benedict’s and St. Mary’s had 9 classes at the same level.
 In addition to a total of forty classrooms between both schools it was necessary to erect seven prefabricated classrooms to cater for all the children attending both schools.
 In the late eighties the enrolment began to decrease due to demographic changes.
 The prefabricated classrooms were removed and the existing playing field was developed.

 St. Mary’s moved premises to refurbished classrooms in St. Benedict’s in 1995.
 In March 1996 St. Mary’s building was given to the community as a Resource centre.
-Both schools functioned side by side until August 30th 2007 when St. Benedict’s SNS and St. Mary’s JNS amalgamated to form St. Benedict’s and St. Mary’s N.S. catering for boys and girls from Junior Infants to Sixth Class.
+Both schools functioned side by side until August 30th 2007 when St. Benedict’s SNS and St. Mary’s JNS amalgamated to form St. Benedict’s & St. Mary’s N.S. catering for boys and girls from Junior Infants to Sixth Class.

 Since the beginning in 1969, thousands of boys and girls have passed through both schools.
 They are all remembered by their teachers – past and present – with pride and admiration and deep gratitude to their parents for their constant interest and unfailing co-operation in their education and school activities.